-Lincy Ayala, Xiomara Figueroa, and Neysha Borrero are the co-founders and developers behind the app where book lovers convene.
-They’ve raised upwards of three hundred thousand dollars in the capital ($300,000), garnered the love of 20,000+ users, and positioned themselves as leaders in a space that we see as one of Amazon’s biggest blindspots: community.
-With more than thirty years of combined experience under their belts, the female coding trio has released their mobile app in stores for both iPhone and Android.
+Lincy Ayala, Xiomara Figueroa, and Neysha Borrero are the co-founders and developers behind BookSloth, the app where book lovers convene.
+They’ve raised upwards of $300,000 in the capital, garnered the love of over 33,000 users, and positioned themselves as leaders bridging an important gap in the online reading space: community.
+With more than 30 years of combined experience under their belts, the female coding trio has released their mobile app in stores for both iPhone and Android.

 Military Artillery, Zoos, And Silicon Valley: The Brain Power Behind BookSloth

-Lincy Ayala is the Co-Founder and CEO of BookSloth, overseeing the design and business aspects of the operation.
-With a Bachelor’s Degree in Applied Science and Biology from the University Of Puerto Rico, Rio Piedras Campus, her approach to entrepreneurship and business management is, unsurprisingly, precise, systematic, and continuously seeking to test their team’s hypothesis.
-Having formerly worked for Tiger World in North Carolina following her graduation, she still considers zoology as a possible career path.
-During a recent interview, she explained why the word “Sloth” forms half of the company’s brand name.
+Lincy Ayala is CEO and co-founder of BookSloth, overseeing the design and business aspects of the operation.
+With a bachelor’s degree in applied science and biology from the University of Puerto Rico, Rio Piedras campus, her approach to entrepreneurship and business management is precise, systematic, and continuously engaged in an iterative process to improve their product.
+Following her graduation from college, Ayala formerly worked for Tiger World in North Carolina and in our interview, mentioned that she still considers zoology a possible career path.

-Before starting BookSloth, Lincy worked as a web developer and design freelancer for six years, and as a front end developer for two years at GFR Media.
-GFR Media is one of the largest media companies in Puerto Rico.
-It includes brands such as El Nuevo Dia, Primera Hora, Magacin, Por Dentro, Construccion, Oferta Del Dia, Clasificados PR, SAL!, and many others.
-During this time, she met co-worker Xiomara Figueroa, an avid reader, who would ultimately become her co-founder at BookSloth.
+Before starting BookSloth, Ayala worked as a web developer and design freelancer for six years, and as a front-end developer for two years at GFR Media, one of the largest media companies in Puerto Rico.
+GFR Media includes brands such as El Nuevo Día, Primera Hora, Magacín, Por Dentro, Construcción, Oferta Del Día, Clasificados PR, SAL!, and many others.
+During her time at GFR Media, Ayala met co-worker Xiomara Figueroa, a fellow avid reader, who would ultimately become her co-founder at BookSloth.

-Xiomara is also CTO of BookSloth, as well as a World Economic Forum Global Shaper for the San Juan Hub, an advocate for Girls Who Code, and the tech lead behind BookSloth.
-With a Bachelor’s Degree in Computer Science from the University Of Puerto Rico, Rio Piedras Campus, Xiomara spent several years before founding her current venture working for a series of startup companies in Silicon Valley and Puerto Rico.
-Responsible for optimizing the iOS apps of ThinAir, Polsense, Pair, and ZipKick, she also collaborated for two years with Dr. Patti Ordonez as a Research Assistant.
-After working for several startup companies, Xiomara joined GFR Media as a software developer in 2017.
-At this media-conglomerate, fate brought her to destined co-founder, Lincy Ayala.
+Figueroa is CTO of BookSloth, as well as a World Economic Forum Global Shaper for the San Juan hub, an advocate for Girls Who Code, and the tech lead behind BookSloth.
+With a bachelor’s in computer science from the University Of Puerto Rico, Rio Piedras campus, Figueroa spent the years before founding her current venture working for a series of startup companies in Silicon Valley and Puerto Rico.
+Responsible for optimizing the iOS apps of ThinAir, Polsense, Pair, and ZipKick, she also collaborated for two years with computer science researcher Dr. Patti Ordonez as a research assistant.
+Following her time in the startup world, Xiomara joined GFR Media as a software developer in 2017.
+At this media conglomerate, fate brought her to co-founder Lincy Ayala.

-A year later, Neysha Borrero joined the BookSloth team.
-She holds a Bachelor of Science in Computer Science from the Universidad Politécnica de Puerto Rico in Hato Rey, and says the years leading to her integration with BookSloth were paved with fascinating learning opportunities.
-As a programmer for Helvetia del Caribe, she developed and maintained web applications for ATM systems and Private Branch Exchanges.
-Later on, she joined Axon Puerto Rico, where she served for five years as a senior consultant for their clients in the Aerospace industry.
-Transitioning from Axon to Honeywell, she stepped into leadership as a software engineer to test scripts for navigational systems within aircraft and military artillery — badass, right!?
+A year later, Neysha Borrero became the third member of the BookSloth team.
+She holds a Bachelor of Science in Computer Science from the Universidad Politécnica de Puerto Rico in Hato Rey, and says the years leading up to her time with BookSloth were paved with fascinating learning opportunities.
+As a programmer for Helvetia del Caribe, Borrero developed and maintained web applications for ATM systems and private branch exchanges.
+Later on, she joined Axon Puerto Rico Inc, where she served for five years as a senior consultant for clients in the aerospace industry.
+She then transitioned from Axon to Honeywell, where she stepped into a leadership role as a software engineer testing scripts for navigational systems within aircraft and military artillery — badass, right!?

-Neysha boasts the experience of working not only for well-established Fortune 500 companies but also within smaller & bustling startups.
-After her time at Honeywell, she spent three years working as a freelance web developer and helping other startups such as StageBoom thrive.
-It was after the culmination of her project at the musician-for-hire digital platform that she met Lincy and Xiomara.
+Borrero has the unique experience of working not only for well-established Fortune 500 companies, but also for smaller startups.
+After her time at Honeywell, she spent three years working as a freelance web developer and helping other startups, such as StageBoom, thrive.
+It was after her project at the musician-for-hire digital platform ended that she met Ayala and Figueroa.

 But, What About Books?

-Yet, the way Lincy stumbled upon the idea of founding BookSloth, was not from a business and market data perspective.
-In fact, BookSloth didn’t start out as a business at all; instead, it was a passion project that Lincy and Xiomara worked on for fun.
-Lincy described how frustrating it was to have no one to share books she had just read with, or at least, no one with the same enthusiasm as her.
-She would talk with her mom about books, but if the title were under a Sci-Fi or Fantasy genre, her mom wouldn’t be interested—a sentiment echoed by Lincy’s fiancé.
+When Ayala stumbled upon the idea of founding BookSloth, however, it wasn’t from a business or market data perspective.
+In fact, BookSloth didn’t start out as a business at all; instead, it was a passion project that Ayala and Figueroa worked on for fun.
+Ayala described her frustration at what she saw as a lack of community space for readers with similar interests to gather and discuss the books they liked.
+Before founding BookSloth, Ayala explained, she would talk with her mom about books, but even that outlet, Ayala explained, had its limits – if the title were in the Sci-Fi or Fantasy genres, her mom wouldn’t be interested.

-Lincy began spending time online researching new books she could read, details in stories that she might have missed, and book discussions led by YouTube channels, Reddit boards, and Facebook Groups.
-Lincy certainly isn’t alone in her desire to share reading experiences, the second most visited book-related subreddit is r/suggestmeabook, with over 1 million subscribers, 1,000 comments per day, and over 140 book suggestions per day.
+Ayala began spending time online researching new books she could read, looking for details in stories that she might have missed, and engaging in book discussions led by YouTube channels, reddit boards, and Facebook groups.
+Ayala isn’t alone in her desire to share reading experiences.
+The second most visited book-related subreddit is r/suggestmeabook, with over one million subscribers, a thousand comments per day, and over 140 book suggestions per day.

 Building The First Iteration

-Apart from sharing titles and occasionally discussing books with her mom and fianceé, Lincy also knew of another passionate reader: Xiomara.
-The two would talk during breaks about different titles they were reading, and how fun it would be to create a solution that gave book recommendations based on previous titles, and connect more deeply with your favorite book series.
-Many readers follow series by authors such as George R. R. Martin, J. R. R. Tolkien, and J. K. Rowling, but there is no way to receive notifications about book releases and availability.
+Apart from sharing titles and occasionally discussing books with her mom and fiancée, Ayala knew of another passionate reader; Figueroa.
+The two would talk during their breaks about different books they were reading, and how fun it would be to create a solution that gave book recommendations based on previous titles, supporting readers with ways to connect more deeply with their favorite book series.
+Ayala and Figueroa knew that many readers followed series by authors such as George R. R. Martin, J. R. R. Tolkien, and J. K. Rowling, but also that there was no way to receive notifications about new book releases and availability.

-Like many companies born in 2018, BookSloth began to take form through Pre18.
+Like many Puerto Rican companies founded in 2018, BookSloth began to grow as a business through Pre18.
 The co-founders quit their jobs at GFR Media, registered their company (BOOKED LLC), and began working on a mobile app.
-From day one, they were clear on what they needed to build, and made a checklist of “must-haves” and “future features” — product management at its best!
+From an early stage, they were clear on what they needed to build, and made a checklist of “must-haves” and “future features” – product management at its best!

-With USD$20,000 in equity-free funding under their belt, they built their first iteration of the Booked app.
+With $20,000 in equity-free funding under their belts, they built the first iteration of the Booked app.
 They started collecting early user information in March of 2018 with a simple MailChimp-powered landing page.
 They launched a version of the app in September 2018, and rapidly iterated using reviews left by early adopters.
-After their fast-paced launch, they realized the approach of building a prototype and going to market quickly created two distinct issues for the ongoing success of their app.
+Following a fast-paced launch, they realized that the approach of building a prototype and going to market quickly created two distinct issues that inhibited the success of their app.

-Firstly, their initial domain name was getbookedapp.us.
-When it was time to market an app with the main keyword “Booked,” they found it costly.
-This keyword is mostly associated with booking engines for tours, flights, and hotel stays.
-The bid price to purchase and drive a potential lead to their page was therefore prohibitive.
-Optimizing their web page to compete with the SEO of the international travel, tourism, and hospitality industry was too darn expensive, to put it simply.
-After tackling the first issue and pivoting to rebrand their app to BookSloth, the team began receiving its first users.
-They achieved over 4,000 sign-ups in the first year alone.
+First, their initial domain name was getbookedapp.us.
+When the time came to market an app using the keyword “Booked,” they found it costly.
+The keyword is mostly associated with booking engines for tours, flights, and hotel stays.
+The bid price to purchase and drive potential leads to their page was therefore prohibitive.
+Optimizing their web page to compete with the SEO of the international travel, tourism and hospitality industry was, simply put, too darn expensive.
+The team addressed the issue by rebranding the app to BookSloth, and saw results quickly – the app began attracting its first users.
+In the first year alone, the app achieved over 4,000 sign-ups.

-The next issue to tackle was a login screen that was well, just a little too willie wonky.
-The bug was cause for multiple bad reviews of their newfound app.
-Undaunted, using quick iterations and tight feedback loops, the team fixed the technical bugs and earned their user’s trust.
-Users can now easily navigate through the app pages, and there’s not a single piece of feedback they didn’t either address, respond to, or improve on.
+The second issue the team faced was that the app struggled with technical bugs that hindered its functionality.
+The bugs were cause for multiple bad reviews of the new app.
+Undaunted, the team used quick iterations and tight feedback loops to fix the technical bugs and earn the trust of their user base.
+Users can now easily navigate through the app pages, and there’s not a single piece of feedback that they haven’t addressed, responded to or incorporated.

-The team behind the app deserves serious kudos – as Lincy explained, no previous app had ever catered to the community aspect of the reader experience.
-The BookSloth team couldn’t see what Facebook, or YouTube, or Google was doing, and then try to implement it.
-There simply wasn’t a precedent in this niche for them to determine what would or wouldn’t work.
-Lessons gleaned from BookSloth’s experience getting started include the fact that a key part of building a company in this unique position is to focus on the essentials and then add features one by one.
-You never know what might happen when you add too many elements at once, but you can safely bet that: you’ll end up with angry customers.
-In this sense, companies like BookSloth continually engage with their community to build on each feature a little at a time.
+The team behind the app truly innovated in order to create a unique and original experience for their users, going where no app had gone before by creating a platform that specifically caters to the community aspect of the reader experience.
+The BookSloth team couldn’t see what Facebook, or YouTube, or Google were doing, and then replicate that.
+There wasn’t a precedent in their niche for them to determine what would or wouldn’t work.
+Lessons gleaned from BookSloth’s experience getting started include the fact that a key part of building a company in this unique position is to focus on the essentials, and then add features one by one.
+You never know what might happen when you add too many elements at once, but it’s a safe bet that you’ll end up with angry customers.
+In this sense, companies like BookSloth continually engage with their community to build on each feature, a little at a time.

 Where They’ve Landed

-After the initial release of the Mobile App, BookSloth’s founders gained a place in Parallel18.
-They received an additional forty thousand dollars in equity-free funding and decided to build the next three features of the mobile app.
-The built-in access to search and follow other users, tools to connect readers based on similar books read, and services for publishing houses, bookstores, and online retailers to create BookClubs.
+After the initial release of the mobile app, BookSloth’s founders won a place in Parallel18.
+They received an additional $40,000 in equity-free funding and decided to build the next three features of the mobile app.
+They built in the ability to search and follow other users, tools to connect readers based on similar books read, as well as services for publishing houses, bookstores, and online retailers to create BookClubs.

 Part of the first generation cohort.
 With $20K in equity-free funding they developed the first MVP.